katherynisabell/Oscar/README.md

 ```
 # Setting up Render to deploy your webpage

-Step 15: Go to render (create account if needed)<br>
+- [ ] Go to render (create account if needed)<br>
-Step 16: Create a new web service, connect to Github repo, change start to be Node.js, add yarn if needed<br>
+- [ ] Create a new web service, connect to Github repo, change start to be Node.js, add yarn if needed<br>
-Step 17: Initialize the web service in Git Bash terminal by calling node app.js <br>
+- [ ] Initialize the web service in Git Bash terminal by calling node app.js <br>

 ![image](https://user-images.githubusercontent.com/111913185/217900556-9aa3f6d0-7f21-46c3-b641-4955ec13169e.png)